blue-bit-shift/cmp_tool/INSTALL.md

 Happy fuzzing! 🚀

-To reset the coverage data, use the following command:
+#### Fuzzing on macOS
+When fuzzing on macOS, the default clang installation does not support libFuzzer.
+To properly set up fuzzing on macOS, you'll need to install the LLVM toolchain using Homebrew (`brew install llvm`) and specify the correct library paths.
+When running the meson setup commands, you'll need to set the `LDFLAGS` environment variable to use the Homebrew-installed version of the C++ library:

 ```
-ninja clean-gcda
+LDFLAGS="-L$HOMEBREW_PREFIX/opt/llvm/lib/c++" \
+CC=$HOMEBREW_PREFIX/opt/llvm/bin/clang \
+CXX=$HOMEBREW_PREFIX/opt/llvm/bin/clang++ \
+meson setup builddir_fuzzing \
+	# other fuzzing options from above
 ```

+This ensures the fuzzer is built using the Homebrew-installed Clang and Clang++ compilers, which support libFuzzer, and links against Clang's corresponding C++ library.

 ## Documentation
 ### External dependencies
 To generate the documentation you need the [Doxygen](https://www.doxygen.nl/index.html) program.
 Optional you can install the "dot" tool from [graphviz](http://www.graphviz.org/) to generate more advanced diagrams and graphs.

 ### Generate Documentation